Tariq Ali

-Tariq Ali (/ˈtærɪk ˈæli/;طارق علی; born 21 October 1943) is a Pakistani-British political activist, writer, journalist, historian, filmmaker, and public intellectual.
+Tariq Ali (/ˈtærɪk ˈæli/; طارق علی; born 21 October 1943) is a Pakistani-British political activist, writer, journalist, filmmaker, and public intellectual.
 He is a member of the editorial committee of the New Left Review and Sin Permiso, and contributes to The Guardian, CounterPunch, and the London Review of Books.
 He read Philosophy, Politics, and Economics at Exeter College, Oxford.

 He is the author of many books, including Pakistan: Military Rule or People's Power (1970), Can Pakistan Survive?
 The Death of a State (1983), Clash of Fundamentalisms: Crusades, Jihads and Modernity (2002), Bush in Babylon (2003), Conversations with Edward Said (2005), Pirates of the Caribbean: Axis Of Hope (2006), The Duel (2008), The Obama Syndrome (2010), and The Extreme Centre: A Warning (2015).

 Early life

 Ali was born and raised in Lahore, Punjab in British India (later part of Pakistan).
 He is the son of journalist Mazhar Ali Khan and activist Tahira Mazhar Ali Khan.
 Ali's mother, Tahira, was the daughter of Sir Sikandar Hyat Khan, who led the Unionist Muslim League and was later Prime Minister of the Punjab from 1937 to 1942.
 Ali's father, Mazhar, had been "mobilising peasants in his family's fiefdom" when he was invited to join the Pakistan Times by Mian Iftikharuddin, later becoming sympathetic to the Communist cause, although he never joined the party.

-Ali's father and mother were cousins, and his father served briefly as a Captain in the British Indian Army.
-Tahira's father had made that a condition that Mazhar serve as an officer in British Indian Army before he could marry Tahira.
-So he fulfilled that condition to be able to marry Tahira.
+Ali's father and mother were cousins.
+His father served briefly as a Captain in the British Indian Army, because Tahira's father had made service as an army officer a precondition of marriage to her.
 Tariq's mother later said: "Mazhar left for the Middle East on military service.
 I was very pregnant by then.
 We didn't see each other for two years.
 Our son Tariq was born while Mazhar was away.
 By the time he returned, I had joined the Communist Party.
 I had given away my entire trousseau, including the family jewels, to the Party."